What is in this leaflet

 - seizures (fits) or have uncontrolled epilepsy

-- severe liver or kidney problems
+- severe kidney problems

 - sexual dysfunction such as erectile dysfunction.
 It is not known whether PRILIGY can worsen these conditions.